DTACat/miside-google-translate-mod/README.md

 ## How to uninstall the mod

-Go to "Manage > Properties... > Installed Files > Verify this game's files are installed correctly" then click "Verify integrity of game files"
+Go to "Manage > Properties... > Installed Files > Verify this game's files are installed correctly" then click "Verify integrity of game files" (This might uninstall any other mods you have installed)